thephpleague/uri/docs/5.0/uri/extension.md

 use Example\Mailto;

 $subject = http_build_query(['subject' => 'Hello World!'], '', '&', PHP_QUERY_RFC3986);
-$mailto = Mailto::createFromEmails(['foo@example.com', 'info@thephpleague.com'])->withQuery($subject);
+$mailto = Mailto::createFromEmails(['foo@example.com', 'info@thephpleague.com'])
+    ->withQuery($subject);
 $mailto->__toString();
 //returns 'mailto:foo@example.com,info@thephpleague.com?subject=Hello%20World%21';
 ~~~

 ## URI manipulations

 Of course you are free to add more methods to fulfill your own requirements.
-But remember that all general URI properties, methods and middlewares are already usable with these simple steps.
+But remember that the URI common API and <a href="/5.0/manipulations/middlewares/">the URI middlewares</a> are already usable with these simple steps.